Life of the O Du ethnic community in the resettlement village

 Báo Quốc Tế•17/11/2023

-09:55 | 11/17/2023
+09:55 | November 17, 2023

-The O Du ethnic group previously lived in Xop Pot, Kim Hoa, Kim Da communes, Nghe An province, but it was not until 2006 that they were resettled in Vang Mon village, Nga My commune, Tuong Duong district to give up land to build the Ban Ve hydroelectric plant.
+The O Du ethnic group previously lived in Xop Pot, Kim Hoa, and Kim Da communes in Nghe An province, but were only resettled in Vang Mon village, Nga My commune, Tuong Duong district in 2006 to give up land to build the Ban Ve hydroelectric plant.

 The O Du people in Vang Xom village currently have 102 households and 345 people.
 After 17 years of settling down in the resettlement village, the material and spiritual life of the people has been significantly improved.
 In the photo: The O Du people in Vang Mon village preserve their traditional brocade weaving craft.
 (Source: VNA)

 The biggest change is that people know how to focus on developing production and livestock, especially paying attention to their children's education.
-In addition, customs, habits, and cultural identity are always preserved.
-In the photo: Ms. Vi Thi Dung (born in 1947) is one of the people who knows how to weave and make the O Du dress (shirt, skirt, and belt).
+In addition, customs, habits and cultural identity are always preserved.
+In the photo: Ms. Vi Thi Dung (born in 1947) is one of the people who knows how to weave and make the O Du dress (shirt, skirt and belt).
 (Source: VNA)

 Young O Du people in Vang Mon village smooth wooden pillars to build houses.
 (Photo: VNA)